OpenRockets/web-dev-error-solutions/errors/javascript/overcoming-the-write-concern-error-in-mongodb/README.md

+# 🐞 Overcoming the "Write Concern Error" in MongoDB

 This document addresses a common issue developers encounter when working with MongoDB: write concern errors.
 These errors occur when a write operation (insert, update, delete) doesn't meet the specified write concern requirements.
 This usually indicates a problem with the replica set's availability or network connectivity.